 Transfer pecans to a bowl.

+Step 3: Sauté Aromatics.
 Return skillet to medium heat, and add olive oil and butter.
-Once melted, add onion, celery and apple; cook until softened, about 7 to 8 minutes.
-Stir in poultry seasoning and remaining ½ tsp. salt.
+Cook onion, celery and apple until soft, about 7 to 8 minutes.
+Stir in poultry seasoning.

-Add Brussels sprouts and toss to combine.
+Step 4: Add Brussels sprouts and toss to combine.
 Continue cooking until Brussels are tender, about 5 to 7 more minutes.
-Stir in toasted pecans and cranberries; remove from heat.
+Stir in pecans and cranberries.

-Add cooked wild rice to skillet, and toss to combine.
+Step 5: Add Wild Rice to skillet, and toss to combine.
 Transfer pilaf to a serving platter and garnish with extra cranberries, pecans, and/or fresh thyme, if desired.

 This dish makes a fantastic holiday side dish.
 It adds welcome texture to the usual sea of creamy casseroles, and is super visually appealing.
 Here are some of my favorite entrees to serve it with: